Haggle1996/RevolutionPack/content/article/rev2changes.md

 Nickel | Groups of long narrow veins found near bedrock.
 Especially common in swamps.
 Aluminum | Flat Clouds found near the surface.
 Only found in mesa, swamp, and jungle biomes.
 Apatite | Spawns in large, rare veins between y-level 56 and 184.
-Cadmium | Spawns in layered veins between y-level 2 and 14.
-Indium | Spawns in layered veins between y-level 6 and 18.
-Fluorite | Spawns in large motherlodes between y-level 3 and 13 with large tendrils spreading out for long distances.
-Magnetite | Spawns in large, rare veins between y-level 76 and 98.
-Calcite | Spawns in rare veins between y-level 42 and 58.
 Certus Quartz | Spawns with charged certus quarts in vertical veins between y-level 76 and 52.
+Cadmium | Spawns in the cave dimension, moon, and mars.
+Indium | Spawns in the cave dimension, moon, and mars.
+Fluorite | Spawns in the cave dimension, moon, and mars.
+Magnetite | Spawns in the cave dimension, moon, and mars, and occasionally above y-128 in the overworld.
+Calcite | Spawns in the cave dimension, moon, and mars.
 Ore generation in the Enviromine Cave dimension is richer and more vanilla-like, and is intended for use as a mining dimension.
 There are also secret ways of creating ore.

 ## Significant Gameplay Changes